quafiazubayeer/My-Greatest-Fear/README.md

 # My-Greatest-Fear.md
 **My greatest fear is about our future generation.
 I  worry they will have to live in a world that is far more broken than the one we are already living in.**
 ### Climate
-Seeing how we are constantly cutting down trees,how each person leaves behind a massive carbon foot print,how we waste food and water without any second thought or guilt, and build endless skyscrapers leaving no space for nature.
+Seeing how we are constantly cutting down trees,how each person leaves behind a massive carbon footprint,how we waste food and water without any second thought or guilt, and build endless skyscrapers leaving no space for nature.
 We are a deeply unsustainable future.

 They may have to live in a world that has no fresh water.
 The air they will breathe in will be even more polluted.
 Icebergs will melt;
-drowning costlines slowly and silently .
+drowning costlines slowly and silently.
 That will cost people their homes, flooding will also likely affect buisnesses and tourism in costal cities.
-In situations like this people who go to shelters might also face health issues.
+In shelters, people might face health issues.
 Temeperatures will raise, and maybe unlivble cities will become the new norm.

 #### So... can we do something to change it ?
 Maybe.